davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/genesis/chapters/genesis-37/genesis-37-9/genesis-37-9-kjv.md

 ---
 title: "Genesis 37:9 KJV"
-attribution: "Genesis 37:9 KJV" dream of:
+dream of:
   - Sun
   - Moon
   - star
 New International Version of: "Genesis 37:9"
-quote: >-
+verse: >-
   And he dreamed yet another dream, and told it his brethren, and said, Behold, I have dreamed a dream more; and, behold, the sun and the moon and the eleven stars made obeisance to me.
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---